"Gone (Everything's Gone Since You Went Away)"

 Just a golden memory, is all I have today.

 According to the History of Colorado Illustrated Volume II (1918) - Matt Jerman was born in Carniola, Austria, Feb.
 6, 1880, the son of Jacob and Katherine (Grahek) Jerman.
 He was eight years of age when he was brought to America.
 He attended schools in Pueblo, and later did brick and steel work.
 In 1902, Jerman married Catherine Hoffer, of Pueblo.
-They had five children - Dorothy, May Margaret, Bernard, Frances and Albert.
+They had six children - Richard, Dorothy, May Margaret, Bernard, Frances and Albert.
 He was the national vice president of the Grand Carniolian Catholic Union of America, with offices in Pueblo.

 Jerman was also a politician, who served as Pueblo alderman, at one time.